Martin Foyle: Port Vale

 Despite the improvements, the standard of football on offer was becoming a concern to some, with losses to League Two Hereford United in the FA Cup and at eventually relegated Chesterfield singled out in particular for criticism.
-Foyle did enough to stave off the critics at the end of the 2006–07 season with a some improved performances which saw the side finish in the top half.
-With a positive pre-season, which included beating a young Manchester United team and some exciting prospects signing things appeared to be looking up, with chairman Bill Bratt claiming that the club's ambition would be challenging for play-off places.
-However, the team had a poor start to the 2007–08 campaign claiming just five points from their first seven games and scoring just three goals and also losing in the League Cup to League Two Wrexham.
-Foyle's tenure as Port Vale manager came to an end on 26 September 2007, as he left the club by mutual consent.
+Foyle did enough to stave off the critics at the end of the 2006–07 season with some improved performances, which saw the side finish in the top half.
+With a positive pre-season, which included beating a young Manchester United team and some exciting prospects signing, things appeared to be looking up, with chairman Bill Bratt claiming that the club's ambition would be challenging for play-off places.
+However, the team had a poor start to the 2007–08 campaign, claiming just five points from their first seven games, scoring just three goals and also losing in the League Cup to League Two Wrexham.
+Foyle's tenure as Port Vale manager ended on 26 September 2007, as he left the club by mutual consent.
+New signing Marc Richards, who Foyle had been tracking for months, picked up an injury at the start of the season and was unable to contribute, though would justify Foyle's faith in him with 75 goals over the next five years.

 Wrexham

-He revealed his interest in taking the vacant managerial position at Lincoln City in October, but he eventually joined Wrexham in January 2008 as first team coach to manager Brian Little and signed a new two-year contract with the club in May.
+He revealed his interest in taking the vacant managerial position at Lincoln City in October, but he eventually joined Wrexham in January 2008 as first-team coach to manager Brian Little and signed a new two-year contract with the club in May.
 He and Brian Carey took over as joint-caretaker managers on 27 September 2008 after Little left the club during their first season in the Conference Premier, while Foyle was placed as the bookmaker's favourites to succeed Little.
-They were in control for the 1–1 draw against Torquay United, although Foyle left the club after Dean Saunders was appointed as manager on 2 October 2008.
+They were in control for the 1–1 draw against Torquay United,.
+However, Foyle left the club after Dean Saunders was appointed as manager on 2 October 2008.